>>> def simple_coroutine(): # (1)

 In our simulation program, taxi_sim.py, a number of taxi cabs are created.
 Each will make a fixed number of trips and then go home.
 A taxi leaves the garage and starts "prowling”—looking for a passenger.
 This lasts until a passenger is picked up, and a trip starts.
 When the passenger is dropped off, the taxi goes back to prowling.

 The time elapsed during prowls and trips is generated using an exponential distribution.
-For a cleaner display, times are in whole minutes, but the simulation would work as well using float
+For a cleaner display, times are in whole minutes, but the simulation would work as well using float intervals.[12]
+Each change of state in each cab is reported as an event.
+Figure 3 shows a sample run of the program.

 The most important thing to note in Figure 3 is the interleaving of the trips by the three taxis.
 I manually added the arrows to make it easier to see the taxi trips: each arrow starts when a passenger is picked up and ends when the passenger is dropped off.
 Intuitively, this demonstrates how coroutines can be used for managing concurrent activities.